Legal

 Our Corporate Values

-We believe these values underpin Nuix as an organization as well as our approach to modern slavery and human rights issues.
-We are committed to acting ethically throughout our organization by complying with all applicable legal obligations and we take a zero-tolerance approach to any form of modern slavery.
+We have recently refreshed our corporate values which underpin our approach to everything we do which includes our approach to modern slavery and human rights risks and issues.
+We are committed to acting ethically throughout our organisation by complying with all applicable legal obligations and we take a zero-tolerance approach to any form of modern slavery.

 3. Nuix’s Modern Slavery Risks

-We have assessed the risk of modern slavery within our direct business operations as low, given the relatively low outsourcing and consequent level of control we have on our operations and our comprehensive labor management controls.
+We have assessed the risk of modern slavery within our direct business operations as low, given the relatively low outsourcing and consequent level of control we have on our operations and our comprehensive labour management controls.

-We recognize that we may have indirect exposure via extended supply chains – for example, suppliers we purchase electronics from.
+We recognise that we may have indirect exposure via extended supply chains – for example, suppliers we purchase electronics from.
 Nuix may also be exposed through our network of partners who actively market, and in some cases support, the Nuix platform.

 Our Supply Chain

 The Global Slavery Index flags electronics (laptops, computers, and mobile phones) from China and Malaysia as products at risk of modern slavery.
-Whilst Nuix does have significant technology spend, no electronics are procured directly from China, Malaysia or other countries deemed high risk.
+Whilst Nuix does have significant technology spend, no electronics are procured directly from China, Malaysia or other countries deemed higher risk.

 4. How Nuix Has Addressed its Modern Slavery Risks